-Check out the UGC NET Computer Science and Applications Syllabus.
+Check out the UGC NET Computer Science & Applications Syllabus.
 Here we have given details about CBSE NET Computer science Syllabus.
 By this Article, you can get the Knowledge about UGC NET.
-Here we are going to provide chapters and topics for UGC NET computer science exam 2018.
+Here we are going to provide chapters and topics for UGC NET computer science exam 2020.
 UGC NET qualified students to get Eligibility for Assistant Professor only or Junior Research Fellowship.

 UGC NET – University Grants Commission (UGC) National Eligibility Test (NET)

 About UGC NET